NellInc/beddybutler/README.md

 *** Applet Description ***

 Beddy buttler is a small applet utlity for OSX.
-It is designed to help you go to bed at a specified time.
+It is designed to help nudge you to go to bed during a time frame.

-The applet will nudge you to go to bed during a time frame.
+From David Garces and Nell Watson, inspired by a talk by Abe Gong.

 *** Applet Stories ****